fadhelmurphy/machine-learning-pipeline-mlflow/README.md

 ### VSCODE

-if you're using vscode editor you can this project folder or you can open this project by command below.
+if you're using vscode editor you can this project folder or you can open this project by the command below.
 ```
 code machine-learning-pipeline-mlflow
 ```